 This fall, mark the end of Daylight Savings Time on November 6th with some sips and scenery that honour the fact that all good things come in time.
 Visit Nickel Brook Brewery in Burlington to pick up some of their barrel-aged brews, which showcase the taste of time thanks to a slow soak in Kentucky bourbon barrels or wine barrels.

 Hamilton Halton Brant’s historic sites and museums offer a fun way to celebrate times gone by.
 Dundurn Castle and Hamilton Museum of Steam and Technology are great choices, just a short drive from Nickel Brook.

 From Hamilton, head to Steel Wheel Brewery in Brant for a farm-to-glass experience.
-Make a reservation for their patio and enjoy a Norwegian Oat Pale Ale, made from trade secrets that have been passed down from Norwegian brewers for generations.
+Make a reservation for their patio and enjoy an Oat Stout with flavours of dark chocolate, roasted coffee, and toffee.

 Brew Up Your Own Oktoberfest

 Take A Walk On The Wild Side

 In a nod to the beer’s not-so-subtle presence, Cameron’s Brewing Company’s Jurassic IPA’s name pays homage to the dinosaurs.
 In this beer’s case, three complementary hops are what make it hard to ignore.
 After visiting the brewery in Oakville, make your way to Crawford Lake Conservation Area in Milton (reservations are required) and discover the ancient secrets of the park’s rare meromictic lake.